 Specialists and non-specialists will evaluate your application.
 Your narrative should therefore explain the project's significance and provide an overview of its methodology in terms that will be understandable to scholars outside your particular field of expertise.
 The narrative should also demonstrate a command of the literature relevant to the project and provide detailed information about the procedures to be used to accomplish the project's goals.
-You can learn more about the NEH review process in section E2 of the notice of funding opportunity.
+You can learn more about the NEH review process in section E2 of the Notice of Funding Opportunity.

-If we receive NEH funding, may I also accept money from other sources?
+If we receive NEH funding, may we also accept money from other sources?